-Nottingham City Council is a unitary authority providing all local government services for its 300,000+ citizens, from waste collections and clean-up teams to public health, schools and social care.
-The Council manages a wide range of services, delivered both directly by the Council and through external contractors, with a large and diverse supply chain.
+Nottingham City Council is a unitary authority providing all local government services for its 300,000+ citizens, from waste collections and clean-up teams to public health, social care and locally maintained schools.
+The Council also works with Academies and manages a wide range of services, delivered both directly by the Council and through external contractors, with a large and diverse supply chain.
 Please see Appendix A for a more detailed breakdown of the Council's structure and services.